-How to Successfully Run A Virtual Law Firm
+How to Run a Virtual Law Firm (From a Virtual Lawyer)

 By William Peacock

 Five years ago, when I told clients that I handle my cases entirely over the phone or online, many responded with utter bewilderment.
 However, retained clients would sing an entirely different tune upon completing the case.
 I’ll never forget the feedback from an elderly client in Compton, California, whose case I handled remotely from New York City:

 “Willie.
 I gotta tell you, man.
 When we first talked, I wasn’t sure how this was going to work.
 Hiring a lawyer over the Internet.
 I’m an old-fashioned man.
 I was a little nervous about hiring somebody all the way on the other side of the country.
 But man, if anybody I know ever needs a QDRO, I am sending them to you.”

 As you might expect, the pandemic changed things whether it be more virtual law firms or boutique firms.
 Most lawyers were rushing to learn about Zoom and e-filing—belatedly jumping on the cloud bandwagon.
 However, my business steadily picked up, and questions from clients about the feasibility of a virtual attorney nearly disappeared.

 Today, almost every potential client reacts without a modicum of surprise and completely accepts the idea of working with a virtual lawyer.